The Kalinga War was one of the major and bloodiest

 Battle

-Ashoka and his army fought a severe fight with the army of Raja Anantha Padmanabhan.
+army of Raja Anantha Padmanabhan.
 They offered a stiff resistance to the Mauryan army.
-The entire town of Kalinga turned into a battle ground and every one came forward to fight against the Mauryan army.
+The

 The battle was fierce and claimed the lives of 150,000 warriors of Kalinga and 100,000 Mauryan warriors.
 The scene of the war presented a horrible sight, the whole terrain was covered with the corpses of soldiers, wounded soldiers groaned in severe pain, vultures hovered over their dead bodies, orphaned children mourning the loss of their nears and dears, widows looked blank and despaired.
 Daya River flowing next to the battlefield turned completely red because of the bloodshed.
 However, he retained Kalinga after its conquest and incorporated it into the Maurya Empire

-It is said in oral history that one woman of Kalinga came to Ashoka after the war and said that the battle took away her husband, father and son from her and she has nothing to live for
+It is said in oral history that one woman of Kalinga came to Ashoka after the war and said that the battle took away her husband, father and son from her and she has nothing to live for.

 This is the singular instance of a war in history which brought about a complete change of heart in a stern ruler like Ashoka.
 He realized that his victory at such a cost is not worthwhile.
 This moved Emperor Ashoka so much that he adopted the Buddhism and walked the path of Ahimsa or non-violence under Acharya Upgupta.
 And Emperor Ashoka the Great ended his military conquests and completely stopped the territorial expansion policy of Mauryan Empire.